squaremo/rabbit.js/README.md

     $ npm install rabbit.js

-This library presents a simple, socket-oriented API* for messaging in [node.js](http://nodejs.org/), using [RabbitMQ](http://www.rabbitmq.com/) as a backend.
+This library provides a simple, socket-oriented API* for messaging in [node.js](http://nodejs.org/), using [RabbitMQ](http://www.rabbitmq.com/) as a backend.